ArtemPt239/rainbow-track/README.md

    ```
    2) [Obtain](#Obtaining-Toggl-Track-API-token-and-workplace-id) Toggl Track API token and workplace id

-   3) Add them to the config file created at the step 2.i
+   3) Add them to the config file created at step 2.i

 3) Create symlink from Argos directory (located at `~/.config/argos`) to the rainbow-track.py:
 ```